bmc/brizzled/source/_posts/2012-02-14-simple-address-standardization.markdown

 lawyer or by calling Google or Yahoo!) that it's safe to use one of the Internet mapping services, but you also want to be able to move to a commercial service down the road.
 (See below for some possible commercial services.)
-The easiest way to do that is to hide write a very simple API of your own that hides the underlying address normalization API you're using.
+The easiest way to do that is to write a very simple API of your own that hides the underlying address normalization API you're using.

 # API Specification